Fast Covariance Estimation for Sparse Functional Data: Model

-We are interested in estimating the covariance function $\C(s,t)$ and we assume that a working estimator $\hat{f}$ exists.
-In our code, we use a {\it P}-spline smoother \citep{Eilers:96} with the smoothing parameter selected by leave-one-subject-out cross validation.
+We are interested in estimating the covariance function $\C(s,t)$.
 A standard procedure employed for obtaining a smooth estimate of $\C(s,t)$ consists of two steps.
-In the first step, an empirical estimate of the covariance function is constructed: $\{\Chat_{ij_1j_2}: 1\leq j_1\neq j_2\leq m_i, i = 1,\ldots, n\}$, where $\Chat_{ij_1j_2} = r_{ij_1}r_{ij_2}$ and $r_{ij} = y_{ij} - \hat{f}(t_{ij})$.
-In the second step, the raw estimates are smoothed using a bivariate smoother.
+In the first step, an empirical estimate of the covariance function is constructed.
+Let $r_{ij} = y_{ij} - f(t_{ij})$ be the residuals and $\C_{ij_1j_2} = r_{ij_1}r_{ij_2}$ be the auxiliary variables.
+Because $\E(\C_{ij_1j_2}) = \C(t_{ij_1}, t_{ij_2})$ if $j_1\neq j_2$, $\{\C_{ij_1j_2}: 1\leq j_1\neq j_2\leq m_i, i = 1,\ldots, n\}$ is a collection of unbiased empirical estimates of the covariance function.
+In the second step, the empirical estimates are smoothed using a bivariate smoother.
+Smoothing is required because the empirical estimates are usually noisy and scattered in time.
 Standard bivariate smoothers are local linear smoothers \citep{Fan:96}, tensor-product bivariate {\it P}-splines \citep{Eilers:03} and thin plate regression splines \citep{Wood:03}.
-In the following section we propose a statistically efficient, computationally fast and automatic smoothing procedure that serves as competitive alternative to standard approaches.
+In the following section we propose a statistically efficient, computationally fast and automatic smoothing procedure that serves as an alternative to these approaches.

+To carry out the above steps, we assume a mean function estimator $\hat{f}$ exists.
+Then we let $\hat{r}_{ij} = y_{ij} - \hat{f}(t_{ij})$ and $\Chat_{ij_1j_2} = \hat{r}_{ij_1}\hat{r}_{ij_2}$.
+Note that we use the hat notation on variables when $f$ is substituted by $\hat{f}$ and when we define a variable with a hat notation, the same variable without a hat notation is similarly defined using the true $f$.
+In our software, we estimate $f$ using a {\it P}-spline smoother \citep{Eilers:96} with the smoothing parameter selected by leave-one-subject-out cross validation.
+See Section S.1 of the online supplement for details.